Find our best ISA rates for over 60s

 Regular saver cash ISA

-You commit to saving the same amount of money every month – up to a predetermined limit – in exchange for a higher interest rate with a regular saver cash ISA.
-At the end of your offer period that money is moved into a standard cash ISA and you can withdraw it or transfer it somewhere else.
+You commit to saving an amount of money every month up to a predetermined limit in exchange for a higher interest rate with a regular saver cash ISA.
+There may be restrictions on the number of withdrawals you can make.

 Fixed-rate cash ISA